TeleMedic-Solutions/HoloAidDocs/README.md

-# HoloAidDocs
+# Armedic Docs
-this is a repository of the webdoc for this project
+Here We hold the information of the development of the ARMedic App.